spatie/laravel-flash/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-flash.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-flash)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-flash.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-flash)

 This is a lightweight package to send flash messages in Laravel apps.
-A flash message is a message that is carried over to the next request by storing it in the Session.
+A flash message is a message that is carried over to the next request by storing it in the session.
+This package only support one single flash message at a time.

 This is how it can be used: